GGMotion: Group Graph Dynamics-Kinematics Networks for Human Motion Prediction: Ablation Study

 \textbf{Effect of the group strategy.} To validate the effectiveness of the grouping strategy in the dynamics-kinematics propagation algorithm, we divide the human body into three hierarchical schemes: (1) “1”: treating the entire body as a single group, which is equivalent to disabling the grouping strategy; (2) “2”: following the grouping strategy from \cite{SPGSNGCN, Skeleton-Aware} to divide the human body into upper and lower parts; (3) “5”: dividing the body into five groups by merging the head and spine into a single group based on our method; (4) “6”: following our proposed six-group configuration as shown in Fig. \ref{fig1}.
 The experimental results are reported in Table \ref{tab:ablation_group}.
 It can be observed that the six-group configuration achieves the best performance, which is consistent with the natural motion characteristics of different body parts.

 \textbf{Effect of Auxiliary Loss.} In Table \ref{tab:ablation_loss}, we evaluate the contribution of different loss terms during training.
 As shown, incorporating the auxiliary loss \(\mathcal{L}_{\text{aux}}\) leads to the best prediction performance at all timestamps.
+These results demonstrate the crucial role of incorporating the human skeletal length loss term in supervising the training process.